LinSwanSaung/clinicinformationsystem/backend/docs/ARCHITECTURE.md

 # Backend Architecture

-This document describes the architecture, design patterns, and implementation details of the RealCIS backend API.
+This document describes the architecture, design patterns, and implementation details of the ThriveCare backend API.

 ## 🏗️ Architecture Overview